Tensorial charge assignments in unitary groups: Applications

 In the $SU(3)_C$ symmetry, we have the fundamental representation $q^a=(q^r \,q^g\,q^b)^T$ and the anti-fundamental representation $\bar{q}=(q^{\bar{r}}\,q^{\bar{g} }\,q^{\bar{b}})^T$.

 Using Eq.~(27) with $\alpha_8=-\sqrt{3}$ and $Y=0$, we obtain the colored symmetric sextet

-Thus, we can assign the values $g\rightarrow 0,\,b\rightarrow -1,\,r\rightarrow +1$ and build other color multiplets like the octet, demonstrating that the method is valid for any conserved charge in the framework of gauge theories.
+In this kind of symmetry, the charges are not numbers but letters $r, g, b$ as usual.
+However, we could assign numbers, assuming they are summative quantities for each composite field.
+The same is done for the octet, demonstrating that the method is valid for any conserved charge within the framework of gauge theories.
+For the octet, we can use \eqref{31octet}

+It must be recalled that it is an octet because the last state on the diagonal is regarded as a linear combination of the other two “neutral” states.
+On the other hand, the physical states do not carry a net color charge,but rather a superposition of states, and they must be understood as linear combinations of the elements of this matrix.
 With other values for $\alpha_j$, we obtain fractional values for the color charges.
 This theorizes the existence of exotic baryons.